 IaaS is a less comprehensive cloud offering.
-Providers do not include any software with IaaS, instead, a provider will simply allow access to hardware resources, often virtualized server resources.
-Clients would be responsible for installing their own software when needed.
-IaaS can be more customizable as clients have full control over the software and so is suited to more complex IT projects run by experienced IT professionals.
+Providers don’t include any software with IaaS.
+Instead, a provider will simply allow access to hardware resources, often virtualized server resources.
+Clients are responsible for installing their own software when needed.
+IaaS can be more customizable because clients have full control over the software.
+And so it is fit for more complex IT projects that experienced IT professionals run.

 Features and benefits of cloud web hosting

-Cloud web hosting has numerous benefits which is why it has been adopted so widely over the last few years.
-We list a few here:
+Cloud web hosting has numerous benefits which is why so many have adopted it over the last few years.

-Hosting a website on a single, standalone server can be risky as the entire website can fail if just one component on the server fails.
-Cloud services run in a virtualized state with redundancy arrangements that prevent a single point of failure from crashing a website.
-Even if a single individual server goes offline the cloud will continue to pull resources from the rest of the network.
+Hosting a website on a single, standalone server can be risky.
+Because the entire website can fail if just one component on the server fails.
+Cloud services run in a virtualized state with redundancy arrangements preventing a single point of failure from crashing a website.
+Even if a single individual server goes offline, the cloud will continue to pull resources from the rest of the network.

-It can be difficult to manage security in an office, protecting equipment form physical intrusion requires a lot of effort.
-In the cloud there is no physical security issue as cloud equipment is hosted in highly secure data centres, often in remote locations.
+It takes a lot of effort to protect equipment form physical intrusion at times.
+But in the cloud, there’s no physical security issue.
+Because cloud equipment is hosted in highly secure data centers, often in remote locations.

 Cloud scales easily

-It is easy to scale up the provision of cloud web hosting services.
-Any single client is only using a small fraction of the computing resources in a cloud data centre, so providers can easily provision additional resources if a client requires it.
-If a website is experiencing a hike in demand it is easy to simply increase available resources.
+It’s easy to scale up the provision of cloud web hosting services.
+Any single client is only using a small fraction of the computing resources in a cloud data center.
+So providers can easily provision additional resources if a client needs to.
+If a website is experiencing a hike in demand, it’s easy to simply increase available resources.

 Pay as you use with cloud web hosting

-Hosting a website on a dedicated server often means that clients pay for more resources than they are using.
-With cloud services you only pay for the resources which you are actually making use of, with many providers of cloud web hosting billing companies for the exact amount of resources they are using.
+Hosting a website on a dedicated server often means that clients pay for more resources than they use.
+With cloud services you only pay for the resources which you are actually using.
+So many providers of cloud web hosting bill companies for the exact amount of resources they’re using.

 Instant load balancing

-Cloud web hosting providers typically have very large infrastructure networks consisting of thousands of physical servers distributed over many locations.
-If a website experiences a sudden hike in demand a cloud provider can simply distribute the load across servers and locations, ensure anyone in every geographical location will have quick and instant access to the website’s resources.
+Cloud web hosting providers typically have very large infrastructure networks, consisting of thousands of physical servers, distributed over many locations.
+If a website experiences a sudden hike in demand a cloud provider can simply distribute the load across servers and locations.
+Thus, ensuring anyone in every geographical location will have quick, instant access to the website’s resources.